omrprt/wdi-first-project/readme.md

 How can the game be extended and improved:

-- adding difficulty levels:
-  *Right now it only has one setting

 - making the layout more responsive:
   *Currently the pictures do not line up nicely when the screen is smaller.